honeycrux/FontDiffuser-Classic-Calligraphy/README.md

-# FontDiffuser For Classic Calligraphy: A Study On FontDiffuser's Capability To Generate Calligraphy
+# FontDiffuser Classic Calligraphy: A Study On FontDiffuser's Capability To Generate Calligraphy

 This document is provided by the FYP24 project group.

 ## 🌟 Introduction

-This project is derived from "FontDiffuser: One-Shot Font Generation via Denoising Diffusion with Multi-Scale Content Aggregation and Style Contrastive Learning" by Yang et al. Consequently, this page contains numerous references to the README page of the FontDiffuser project by its original authors, which is included in [FontDiffuser.md](./FontDiffuser.md).
+This project is derived from the work "FontDiffuser: One-Shot Font Generation via Denoising Diffusion with Multi-Scale Content Aggregation and Style Contrastive Learning" by Yang et al. ([arXiv](https://arxiv.org/abs/2312.12142)) ([GitHub](https://github.com/yeungchenwa/FontDiffuser)).
+Consequently, this page contains numerous references to the README page of the FontDiffuser project by its original authors, which is included in [FontDiffuser.md](./FontDiffuser.md).

 This project explores ways to modify FontDiffuser to generate Chinese Calligraphy.
 We approached this problem by changing the model from one-shot to few-shot, allowing the model to infer the style from multiple samples from the target distribution.